Fortnite players battle for biggest e-sports prize

 Benjy Fish is one of 18 players to be in the running for solo and duo victory.

 His teammate Martin Foss Anderson, player name MrSavage, will become his rival on Sunday as they both compete for the solo title.
-The 14-year-old from Norway has a team around him with a social media coordinator, manager and physical and mental coaches.
+The 14-year-old from Norway has a team around him with a social media co-ordinator, manager and physical and mental coaches.

 He says he's not nervous because he's used to streaming his matches in front of big audiences.